weiwangfr/ZeusChain/README.md

 ## ZeusChain Blockchain

+This implementation is based on my research paper: [ZeuoChain][url](https://github.com/weiwangfr/ZeusChain/blob/main/docs/audits/billChain.pdf) that I have prepared for 2025 ISEF Competition.

 Most functionalities of this client is similar to the Ethereum golang implementation.
 If you do not find your question answered by the documentation, try searching the geth wiki.

 ## Building the source